Changing your enrolment - Section contents

 If you have applied for Advanced Standing (credit for prior learning), and have been granted a ‘non-credit exemption’, you will need to accept this on your Study Plan.

 What happens once I submit an Enrolment Variation form?

 Once you have submitted an Enrolment Variation form, you will receive an email with expected turnaround times.
 Staff will assess your enrolment variation request and communicate with you via your student email of the outcome.

 Subject enrolment troubleshooting

-For suggested fixes to common subject enrolment issues, visit the subject enrolment troubleshooting webpage.
+For suggested fixes to common subject enrolment issues, visit the subject enrolment troubleshooting page.